alexandru-balan/Stremio-Install-Scripts/README.md

+# IMPORTANT ANNOUNCEMENT
+# Since I am a big open source advocate I want to host my code on a platform that embraces the same pinciples as mine.
+Therefore, all the code he is now declared obsolete.
+The development will continue now on [Codeberg](https://codeberg.org/alexandru-balan/Streamio-Install-Scripts).
+Please follow me there for updated versions.

 # Stremio Install Scripts

 A repository containing scripts that  are meant to install Stremio and its dependencies on systems that do not provide an official installation for Stremio.